sbbauer/crimsondown/README.md

 # ustandown

 Based on the crimsondown package by Louisa H Smith (https://github.com/louisahsmith/crimsondown) the appropriate files have been modified to suit the requirements for a doctoral thesis at the University of St Andrews.
-Original READme below:
+Original README below:

 # crimsondown